If you’ve ever tried to get a loan or applied for a credit card, you’ve likely heard the term “FICO score” mentioned on

 What’s a good FICO score?

 What counts as a “good” depends on what you want to do with your credit.
 Do you want to be able to get a new home?
 A $25,000-limit credit card?
 A $5000 personal loan?

 For each of these different scenarios, a different FICO score range applies when talking about a good score versus a fair one.

 That being said, there are some rough and ready guidelines for determining what FICO score you need to get approved types of credit:

-- For a mortgage – 640 is the minimum to qualify, 720+ gives the best rates
+- Mortgage – 640 is the minimum to qualify, 720+ gives the best rates

 - Car loan – 620 is basic rate, 740+ gives the best rates

-- For a credit card with low interest rates – 640 is the minimum, 720+ gives the best rates
+- Credit cards with low interest rates – 640 is the minimum, 720+ gives the best rates

 Bear in mind that different lenders may pull your score from more than one credit bureau.
 They may also use more than one version of the FICO to make their lending decisions alongside your personal financial history.

 For those reasons, it is useful to shop around for the best rates, particularly when you know your credit scores are close to prime, or super-prime rates.

 If on the other hand, your FICO scores are too low to qualify for the rates you deserve, there are several things you can do to boost your scores:

 - Reduce your credit card balances – Carrying a high balance can signal significant risk of default and lower your credit scores all around.

 - Make your payments on time consistently – a six-month history of on-time payments will raise your credit scores by several points

 - Remove negative accounts on your credit file – are there late payments that were actually on time?
 Multiple collection accounts for the same debt?
 Debt listed as higher than your records indicate?
 All of these are errors that are hurting your credit and getting them removed can help you to qualify for credit sooner rather than later.